1. Home>

 Dormirse in the Indicative Informal Future

 The Indicative Informal Future of dormirse is used to talk about something that will happen in the future, especially in the near future.
-For example, "me voy a dormir", meaning "I am going to sleep".
+For example, "me voy a dormir", meaning "I am going to fall asleep".

 In Spanish, the Indicative Informal Future is known as "El Futuro Próximo".